 You can also go directly to the Reset your password page and follow the instructions.

 Adding security info to your account can make it easier to recover your account if someone takes control of it or if you forget your password.
 As this info is used for your safety, it's a good idea to add as much info as you can.

-Under Security info helps keep your account secure, follow the instructions to add or update various types of security info (such as an alternative email address or phone number).
+Under Security information helps keep your account secure, follow the instructions to add or update various types of security information (such as an alternative email address or phone number).